ooni/probe-cli/CONTRIBUTING.md

 design ensures that we only publish binary packages when we want to do so.
 Because we merge from a release branch, we are not pushing alpha code to binary releases.
-(The only exception to this rule is `miniooni`, which is treated differently because it is an `alpha` client.)
+(The only exception to this rule is `miniooni`, treated differently because it's an `alpha` client.)